-Let’s say that you are named as the executor to a loved one’s estate in their will.
-You were made aware of this by your loved one before he or she passed away.
-While you attempted to perform some basic amount of research into what it meant to be the executor of an estate you still have many questions that have been left unanswered.
-For instance, do you need to probate the will or can you simply divide up the assets as you see fit according to the wheels terms?
+Let’s say that you are named as the executor of a loved one’s estate in their will.
+You were made aware of this by your loved ones before they passed away.
+While you attempted to perform some basic amount of research into what it meant to be the executor of an estate, you still have many questions that have been left unanswered.
+For instance, do you need to probate the will, or can you divide up the assets as you see fit according to the wheels terms?
 How do you notify creditors, if any, in allowing them an opportunity to present to you what they claim maybe?

 These are all relevant and reasonable questions to ask.
-You can read through all of the blog posts and informational articles on the Internet about the probate process and that will still not adequately prepare you to know everything there is to know about probate law and probating a will.
-Additionally, if your loved one died without a will and you either need to seek representation as to the spouse of the deceased or as they've potential air then a probate lawyer may be someone that you need to contact.
-Again, you can read all the general articles that you want about this subject but your circumstances may be entirely different than those presented on the Internet.
+You can read through all of the blog posts and informational articles on the Internet about the probate process.
+That will still not adequately prepare you to know everything there is to know about probate law and probating a will.
+Additionally, if your loved one died without a will and you either need to seek representation as to the deceased's spouse or as they've potential air, then a probate lawyer maybe someone you need to contact.
+Again, you can read all the general articles you want about this subject, but your circumstances may be entirely different from those presented on the Internet.

 To begin with, an experienced probate attorney can help you remain organized if you are acting as the executor of a loved one's will.
 As we are about to see, there is a specific process that you must follow in Texas to probate a will.
-Each probate court in Texas has different requirements and you must be aware of each of those requirements.
-The failure to be aware of any of them may result in improper filings and can delay the probate process significantly.
+Each probate court in Texas has different requirements, and you must be aware of each of those requirements.
+Failure to be aware of any of them may result in improper filings and significantly delay the probate process.
 As with many things in life, time is money when it comes to a probate case.
-By spending more time in the court you are utilizing the property that could have been paid 2 creditors or distributed to beneficiaries.
+By spending more time in the court, you utilize the property that could have been paid to 2 creditors or distributed to beneficiaries.

 Acting intentionally is an important part of the legal process.
-If you are charged with the hefty responsibility of executing loved ones will then you need to have a plan on which to proceed from.
+If you are charged with the hefty responsibility of executing loved ones, you need to have a plan on which to proceed from.
 Simply having a good-natured attitude and a desire to do right by your loved one is insufficient in this regard.
-Therefore, you must be able to develop a plan of attack and come prepared once any court proceedings begin in your probate case.
+Therefore, you must develop a plan of attack and come prepared once any court proceedings begin in your probate case.

-Let's walk through the typical steps of a probate case and we can see just how having a probate attorney by your side to assist you can not only justify the cost of hiring the attorney but can provide a benefit to you, the beneficiaries, and creditors of your loved one and can honor the memory of your loved one, as well.
+Let's walk through the typical steps of a probate case.
+We can see just how having a probate attorney by your side to assist you can not only justify the cost of hiring the attorney but can provide a benefit to you, the beneficiaries, and creditors of your loved one and can honor the memory of your loved one, as well.

 The first hearing in a probate case

-At the first hearing in a probate case, also known as an initial hearing, you would be put under oath if you are to give testimony regarding anything having to do with the probate application.
-Again, you need to be able to perform the research necessary to figure out where the proper venues for this hearing.
+At the first hearing in a probate case, also known as an initial hearing, you would be put under oath to give testimony regarding anything having to do with the probate application.
+Again, you need to perform the research necessary to figure out where the proper venues for this hearing are.
 Likely, it would be in the County where your loved one resided, passed away, or lived most of their life.

-There are also some basic requirements that you must be able to prove to a probate court to move forward with the application to probate a will or in a state.
-First, he must show that your loved one is deceased.
-This may seem like a silly thing to have to prove but the reality is that a certificate of death must be prepared and be made available to the court.
-The certificate of death will be reviewed by the judge and placed into the official record of the case.
+There are also some basic requirements that you must prove to a probate court to move forward with the application to probate a will or in a state.
+First, he must show that his loved one is deceased.
+This may seem silly to have to prove, but the reality is that a certificate of death must be prepared and made available to the court.
+The certificate of death will be reviewed by the judge and placed into the case's official record.

-One of the deadlines or procedural issues that you must be aware of when it comes to administering the will of a deceased loved one is that there is a deadline for doing so after the date on which your loved one passes away.
+One of the deadlines or procedural issues that you must be aware of when it comes to administering the will of a deceased loved one is a deadline for doing so after the date on which your loved one passes away.
 Specifically, it must not have been more than four years after the date your loved one passed before your application is filed.
-If you waited more than four years after the date of death then the world will not be deemed as valid and an administration will occur of your loved ones a state as if he or she died without one.
+If you waited more than four years after the date of death, then the world will not be deemed as valid, and an administrator will occur of your loved ones a state as if they died without one.

-As I mentioned at the outset of today's blog post, it is also very important to determine whether or not the court where you filed your application for probate has jurisdiction over the case.
-Jurisdiction means that the court has the right to make decisions to administer the will according to its terms.
-Once the court determines it has authority then you will know the venue in which you must proceed.
+As I mentioned at the outset of today's blog post, it is also crucial to determine whether or not the court where you filed your application for probate has jurisdiction over the case.
+Jurisdiction means that the court has the right to decide to administer the will according to its terms.
+Once the court determines it has authority, you will know the venue where you must proceed.
 Again, failing to file for probate in the correct court can take time and money off the table.

-Outcome number one would be that your loved ones' will is deemed to be valid and that there are no folks who attempted to intercede or contest the will.
+Outcome number one would be that your loved ones' will is deemed valid and that there are no folks who attempted to intercede or contest the will.
 This is an ideal situation that would allow the initial hearing to go rather smoothly.
-You would be asked questions by the judge regarding your loved one such as where he or she resided before their passing, whether or not he or she had children and if the signature on the will matches their normal signature.
-Once the judge approves the will for probate then you will need to sign off on documents that allow you to act as executor or administer the estate if no will is in place.
+You would be asked questions by the judge regarding your loved one, such as where they resided before their passing, whether or not they had children and if the signature on the will matches their normal signature.
+Once the judge approves the will for probate, you will need to sign off on documents that allow you to act as executor or administer the estate if no will is in place.

 A probate case where the parties cannot agree

-The last situation that you may encounter in your initial hearing is 1 where none of the parties get along and that the family and potential heirs or beneficiaries require a great deal of involvement from the probate court judge.
-When you ask the executor or administrator need to run past decisions with the judge at all points in your case then you are involved in what is called a dependent administration.
+The last situation you may encounter in your initial hearing is 1, where none of the parties get along.
+The family and potential heirs or beneficiaries require a great deal of involvement from the probate court judge.
+When you ask the executor or administrator to run past decisions with the judge at all points in your case, you are involved in a dependent administration.
 This is one with the court looks over your shoulder constantly.

-A dependent administration costs more money, takes more time it is a lot more complicated than an independent administration.
+A dependent administration costs more money and takes more time; it is more complicated than an independent administration.
 A more detailed accounting as far as the inventory list of properties concerned must be undertaken.
-You may even have to hire experts to be able to come in and appraise and value the property depending on what types are involved.
-He would then have to ask the court for permission to sell the property or distribute assets or even pay creditors.
+You may even have to hire experts to come in and appraise and value the property, depending on what types are involved.
+He would then have to ask the court for permission to sell the property, distribute assets, or even pay creditors.

 Speaking with an experienced probate attorney can make a significant difference in the outcome of the case.
-That process begins with interviewing experienced attorneys who can best assist you and your family during a difficult transitionary period in your lives.
-It is up to you which course to take regarding the case but you need to be able to make decisions that are known only based on the wishes of every loved one but are prudent regarding the law and the circumstances of your case.
+That process begins with interviewing experienced attorneys who can best assist you and your family during a difficult transitionary period in your life.
+It is up to you which course to take regarding the case, but you need to make decisions that are known only based on the wishes of every loved one but are prudent regarding the law and the circumstances of your case.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed probate law attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of probate law as well as to learn how your family circumstances may be impacted by the estate or probate processes.
+These consultations are a great way for you to learn more about the world of probate law and learn how your family circumstances may be impacted by the estate or probate processes.